Topological operators, noninvertible symmetries and decomposition: General aspects

 in three and four dimensions.
 As twist fields generate branch cuts, they are natural analogues of 't Hooft loops in higher dimensions, and so the analogy with 't Hooft-Wilson line relations is precise.
-In higher dimensions, one can often decouple, whereas in two dimensions, one cannot smoothly move a twist field through a Wilson line, so instead of a commutator-like relation, we have an eigenvalue/eigenvector relation.